-To address chronicaly homeless individuals and families, the City and its Homeless Coalition partners make intensive case management available to reduce recidivism by previously homeless persons.
-Other actions taken in the 2017-18 Program Year to help persons transition to permanent housing and avoid recidivism include:
+To address chronically homeless individuals and families, the City and its Homeless Coalition partners make intensive case management available to reduce recidivism by previously homeless persons.
+Other actions taken in the 2018-19 Program Year to help persons transition to permanent housing and avoid recidivism include:

-Assistance to Homeless Clients: Through the city's public service agency funding allocation, the City will make \$24,682 available to Twin City Mission to provide supportive services for homeless clients.
-An estimated 600 unduplicated clients will be assisted through this program.
+Assistance to Homeless Clients: Through the city's public service agency funding allocation, the City will make \$27,000 available to Twin City Mission to provide supportive services for homeless clients.
+An estimated 625 unduplicated clients will be assisted through this program.
 Intensive case management is focused on all aspects of homelessness to include factors that increase chronic homelessness among families, unaccompanied youth, and veterans.

-Assistance to Formerly Homeless Clients: Through the city's public service agency funding allocation, the City will make \$16,235 available to the Family Promise of Bryan-College Station to provide supportive services following housing placement of homeless clients.
-An estimated 125 unduplicated clients will be assisted through this program.
+Catholic Charities Financial Stability Program: Through the city's public service agency funding allocation, the City will make \$5,000 available to this agency to provide supportive services to low- and moderate income persons, to include formerly homeless and those at risk of homelessness due to financial difficulties.
+An estimated 460 unduplicated clients will be assisted through this program.